-The Chair is primarily responsible for providing leadership to the Board.
-Their other responsibilities are documented in the Board Charter.
+The Chair plays a critical role in providing leadership to the Board.
+Other responsibilities of the Chair are set out in the Board Charter.

-DELEGATIONS & MANAGEMENT RESPONSIBILITIES
+DELEGATIONS AND MANAGEMENT RESPONSIBILITIES

-The Board delegates responsibility for the day-to-day management and administration of the Group to the CEO/MD, the Executive Leadership Team (ELT), other executives and management committees such as the Investment Committee.
+The Board delegates responsibility for the day-to-day management and administration of the Group to the CEO/MD, with sub-delegations in place for the Executive Leadership Team (ELT), other executives and various management committees such as the Investment Committee.